-In 2015, we published a business recap of 2014 in SpinPress which described the valuable lessons we’ve learned as a growing WordPress agency.
+In 2015, we published a business recap of 2014 which described the valuable lessons we’ve learned as a growing WordPress agency.
 We faced some serious challenges in 2014, ones that taught us a lot.
 We took note and restructured our process in order to keep doing what we love while growing steadily.

 It’s early 2016, and our team of over twenty is actively working on several high-end projects, helping businesses with WordPress development, business growth, systems architecture, marketing and creative work, delivering great results and maintaining a good portfolio of ongoing projects.
 This was possible thanks to some lessons that we’ve learned over the past year, and we’d like to share them with our fellow WordPress consultants and agencies who are also striving to grow, build diverse distributed teams, and work with incredible clients across the world.